Knowledge Hub

 Using back to back agreements

-Back to back agreements are commercial sub-contracts that mirror all or part of the terms of a main contract further up the contractual supply chain.
-The way that back to back agreements work is to pass down the same rights and obligations from one party to another so that the people carrying out the work or providing services carry the responsibility and are liable for any breach of the obligations that are passed down, rather than the ‘middle’ tier or tiers (in complex arrangements there may be more than one sub-contractor) of the supply chain.
+Back-to-back agreements are commercial sub-contracts that mirror all or part of the terms of a main contract further up the contractual supply chain.
+The way that back to back agreements work is to pass down the same rights and obligations from one party to another so that the people carrying out the work or providing services carry the responsibility and are liable for any breach of the duties that are passed down, rather than the ‘middle’ tier or tiers (in complex arrangements there may be more than one subcontractor) of the supply chain.
 It effectively plugs any liability gaps in the contractual chain.

 It also means that if the rights of Party A are passed down and included in the contract of Party B, Party B can enforce those rights directly.
-This can be important as it gives Party B more control and in theory should facilitate a quicker process to enforce the rights – timing of the enforcement of rights could make a difference to the costs and programme of any project a sub-contractor is working on.
+This can be important as it gives Party B more control and, in theory, should facilitate a quicker process to implement the rights.
+The timing of the rights enforcement could make a difference to the costs and programme of any project a subcontractor is working on.

-In general, there are key provisions from a main contract that a party might want to include in a back to back agreement, including dates and deliverables (including reporting), notice periods and obligations relating to delivery of goods or services or relating to timings for making claims under the main contract.
+In general, key provisions from a main contract that a party might want to include in a back-to-back agreement include dates and deliverables (including reporting), notice periods, and obligations relating to the delivery of goods or services or timings for making claims under the main contract.

 Other provisions might include entitlement to be part of any dispute resolution process or court action set out in the main contract; to have the benefit of any claims that the main contractor is entitled to, including any rights to extensions of time or compensation for any loss or expenses arising out of the project; or entitlement to the same rights to suspend the contract or have the benefit of any collateral warranties, warranties or indemnities as are set out in the main contract.
 Whether liquidated damages are also reflected in a sub-contract will be a matter for negotiation between the parties to the sub-contract.

-The term and termination provisions of a back to back agreement can also mirror the main contract, so if the main contract ends, the back to back agreement will then also end.
-Parties might want to make sure that they can exit a back to back agreement for the same reasons as the main agreement or for certain other reasons on written notice (for example the sub-contractor may try to negotiate a term that allows it to terminate the sub-contract if the contractor breaches a material obligation under the main contract).
+A back-to-back agreement's term and termination provisions can also mirror the main contract, so if the main contract ends, the back-to-back deal will also end.
+Parties might want to make sure that they can exit a back to back agreement for the same reasons as the main agreement or for specific other reasons on written notice (for example the subcontractor may try to negotiate a term that allows it to terminate the sub-contract if the contractor breaches a material obligation under the main contract).

 Depending on the industry, there may be legislation that applies that sets out what can and cannot be included in connection with a back to back contract, for example in the construction industry, the Housing Grants, Construction and Regeneration Act 1996 states that a provision making payment under a construction contract conditional on the payer receiving payment from a third person is ineffective (unless that third person, or any other person whose payment (directly or indirectly) is a condition of payment by that third person, is insolvent).